 Although a formal education is not required for finding work as a dental assistant, there are certificate, diploma and degree programs available in dental assisting, which are usually 12 years in duration.
 Some states require dental assistants to have appropriate licensure or certification prior to working in the field.

 Dental assistants work closely with licensed dentists before, during and after dental work.
 They prepare patients for procedures, record medical histories, take x-rays and prepare dental equipment.
-Becoming a dental assistant entails some form of training and, in many states, licensure and national certification.
+Education requirements for becoming a dental assistant vary.
+In some cases, prospective dental assistants must complete some form of training and, in many states, earn licensure and/or national certification.

 There are no formal education requirements for entering a career in dental assisting.
 Some assistants have a high school diploma and only receive on-the-job training; however, postsecondary dental assisting programs offer more comprehensive career training.
-According to the U.S. Bureau of Labor Statistics, there were more than 285 dental assisting education programs approved by the Commission on Dental Accreditation (CODA) in 2010 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics, there were almost 300 dental assisting education programs approved by the Commission on Dental Accreditation (CODA) in 2015 (www.bls.gov).

 Dental assisting programs are typically 1-year diploma or certificate programs.
 These programs tend to focus solely on technical training through classroom, laboratory and clinical instruction.
 Courses may include dental materials, radiology, chairside assisting, dental office administration and biodental science.
 Some community colleges and vocational schools also offer 2-year associate's degree programs, which combine general education, technical training and more extensive clinical practicums.